ewerspej/epj.Expander.Maui/README.md

 # Examples

 If you are looking for a more extensive example for the potential usage of the control, e.g. if you are looking for a demo of the accordion-style functionality, have a look at the code in this repository.
-The sample app provides some starting points.
+The sample app provides some examples and starting points.